Language Matters: A Reflection on the Critical Use of Language

 The term “ableism” is defined by the Cambridge English Dictionary as “the unfair treatment of people because they have a disability” and includes any statement or behavior directed at a person with a disability that denigrates or assumes a lesser status for the person because of their disability.
 In essence, it centers around the belief that “typical” abilities are superior and that disabled people are imperfect, need fixing, and are less valuable to society, potentially discounting and negating the perspectives and interests of disabled persons.

 Ableism can be reflected in personal beliefs and behaviors, while systemic ableism refers to the inequity disabled people experience as a result of laws and policy.
-Segregation and restrictive practices that are meant to protect and support people with disabilities often reflect a societal belief that people with disabilities are less competent and should therefore have less personal independence and more protection from risk than is generally afforded to people of the same age.
+Segregation and restrictive practices that are meant to protect and support people with disabilities often reflect a societal belief that people with disabilities are less competent and should therefore have less personal independence and more protection than is generally afforded to people of the same age.

 children walking

-Ableist actions and language are found everywhere, including at school.
+Ableist actions and language are found everywhere, including school communities.
 Ableist language is any word or phrase that devalues disabled persons.
 These words and phrases are used every day without a realization of the harm they do, often showing up in the form of metaphors and euphemisms.
 For example, someone may “turn a blind eye” to a problem or describe a new movie as “crazy” or “insane.”
 According to Novic (2021), ableist language “is often not a conscious attempt to harm disabled people, but it acts to construct a world-view in which existing as a disabled person is [negative]”.

 Non-Ableist